-Congratulations
+Congratulations!

-Thank you for choosing the Pogo3 harness.
-We have done our best to present you with a highest quality product, fulfilling all safety requirements and offering maximum functionality.
+Thank you for choosing the Soul harness.
+We have done our best to present you with the highest quality product, fulfilling all safety requirements and offering maximum functionality.
 Please read this manual carefully before using the harness for the first time.
-This will help you utilize all features of the Pogo3, maximizing comfort and fun you get out of each flight.

-We wish you a lot of safe and enjoyable airtime!
+This will help you utilize all features of the Soul, thus maximizing comfort and fun of each flight.
+We wish you a lot of safe and enjoyable airtime !